NBA Rumors: Kemba Walker Gives Major Hint On His Impending Free Agency

-Since the 2018 NBA offseason started, rumors and speculations continue to swirl that the Charlotte Hornets will be parting ways with their star point guard Kemba Walker.
-The 28-year-old superstar will be entering the final year of his contract and set to become an unrestricted free agent next summer.
+Since the 2018 NBA offseason started, rumors and speculations started to swirl that the Charlotte Hornets will be parting ways with their star point guard Kemba Walker.
+The 28-year-old superstar will be entering the final year of his contract and is set to become an unrestricted free agent next summer.
 If the Hornets will not get a commitment that he intends to stay beyond the 2018-19 NBA season, trading him now will be their best option than losing him in free agency without getting anything in return.

 When the Hornets hired Mitch Kupchak as general manager, speculations heated up that Charlotte will trade Kemba Walker and undergo a full-scale rebuild.
 However, Kupchak denied the rumors and said that they still see Walker as the centerpiece of the title-contending team they are planning to build.
 In a recent interview with Don Amore of the Hartford Courant, the All-Star point guard shared the same sentiment, increasing the possibility that he will be re-signing with the Hornets in 2019 NBA free agency.